lithops-cloud/lithops/docs/ibm_vpc.md

    - **version**: use for specifying IBM VPC production application version date, it is recommended to configure it statically
    - **generation**: use for specifying IBM VPC environment compute generation, see [Comparing compute generations in VPC](https://cloud.ibm.com/docs/cloud-infrastructure?topic=cloud-infrastructure-compare-vpc-vpcoc) for additional information
+   - **pywren.data_cleaner**: set to False to prevent automatic stop of VPC instances when GC FunctionExecutor instance

 ### Verify